tschaffter/rstudio/README.md

 ## Specification

 - Extends the Docker image [rocker/rstudio]
+- Behaves the same as [rocker/rstudio] and offer extra features (see below)
 - Includes R packages to render HTML notebooks and use Python/conda (`reticulate`)
-- Can render HTML and PDF notebooks from .Rmd files
+- Renders HTML and PDF notebooks from .Rmd files programmatically
-- Includes [Miniconda]
+- Comes with [Miniconda] installed
+- Specifies the version of the R packages installed using `renv`
 - Uses [GitHub Dependabot] to check Docker and pip dependencies
-- Specifies the version of the R packages installed using `renv`

-## Usage
+## Starts RStudio

     docker run --rm -p 8787:8787 -e PASSWORD=yourpassword tschaffter/rstudio

-## Starts RStudio using docker-compose
+### Starts RStudio using docker-compose

 This repository provides a `docker-compose.yml` to enable you to store your configuration variables to file and start RStudio with a single command.